-I am sitting here at The Crown Aquatics Pet Store, looking at these beautiful fish named guppy.
-Guppies are one of the most popular fish among hobbyist.
-These fish are so renowned that, even people who are not into fishkeeping know about these fish.
-Then what is the reason behind guppies being popular among people.
+I am sitting here at The Crown Aquatics Pet Store, looking at these beautiful fish named Guppy.
+Guppies are one of the most popular fish among hobbyists.
+These fish are so renowned that even people who are not into fishkeeping know about these fish.
+Then what is the reason behind guppies being popular among people?
 So, I did a little research, and when I looked closely at the statistics, it makes sense why.
 I am going to write about my finding of guppy fish: Guppy fish care, habitat, tank requirements, breeding, and many more.

-The Guppy Fish, also known as rainbow fish or millionfish is named after Robert John Lechmere Guppy in 1920s, who sent the first specimens of guppy to a British Museum “Natural History Museum-London.”
+The Guppy Fish, also known as rainbow fish or million fish, is named after Robert John Lechmere Guppy in the 1920s, who sent the first specimens of Guppy to a British Museum “Natural History Museum-London.”
 The guppy fish is one of the smallest livebearing fish, males are typically 2-4 cm long, while females are 4-6 cm long.
 Guppies are disturbed all over the world as tropical fish and are one of the most popular tropical fish among freshwater fish.
-As they are a hardy fish, they can tolerate a wide range of water parameter.
+As they are hardy fish, they can tolerate a wide range of water parameters.
 Guppies are from Northeast, South America including, Brazil, Venezuela, Barbados, Tobago, and Trinidad.

-Guppies are mostly kept in community tank since they are very friendly and attractive.
-Guppy does not need high tech equipment and gadgets, all you need is a heater to maintain your tanks temperature and a filtration system to keep a healthy aquarium water quality.
-Furthermore, the things that attract guppies are plants (natural or artificial) or small pot to hide for their safety; this will help them to feel less stressed.
+Guppies are mostly kept in a community tank since they are very friendly and attractive.
+Guppy does not need high tech equipment and gadgets; all you need is a heater to maintain your tank temperature and a filtration system to keep a healthy aquarium water quality.
+Furthermore, the things that attract guppies are plants (natural or artificial) or small pots to hide for their safety; this will help them to feel less stressed.
 Guppies are omnivores fish, eats anything that fits in their mouth.
-In captivity, their diet includes fish flakes, pallets and other live foods like mosquito larva, bloodworms, tubifex worms, etc.
+In captivity, their diet includes fish flakes, pallets, and other live foods like mosquito larva, bloodworms, tubifex worms, etc.

 Guppy Fish Care

 Guppy fish are very easy to care for.
 And the fish is suitable for novice aquarists since they are easy to keep and non-aggressive, goes along with any small community fish.
-Guppies’ belong to the group of livebearers, they give birth in an incredible rate of free swimming fry, around 50, instead of laying eggs.
+Guppies’ belong to the group of livebearers, they give birth at an incredible rate of free-swimming fry, around 50, instead of laying eggs.
 They can accept any environment and ecological condition inside the tank.

-Guppies have a mating process called polyandry where there are few female and multiple males.
-Female guppy fish plays a vital role while breeding.
+Guppies have a mating process called polyandry, where there are few female and multiple males.
+Female guppy fish play a vital role while breeding.
 They are attracted to a brightly colored male, especially the one with the spots on the flanks.

-At very high temperature, oppose to the low temperature, the lifespan of guppy decreases by a year or less, and they don’t grow large.
+At very high temperatures, oppose to the low temperature, the lifespan of guppy decreases by a year or less, and they don’t grow large.

 You can also offer you guppies with real vegetables.
 Vegetables like; peas, cucumber, lettuce slices of poached zucchini are a good source of nutrients.